 There are obviously parallels to the effect of stress on sleep patterns, but it might not just be stress that is causing the sleep disturbances.
 Too much stimulation – hyperarousal – is a more likely cause.
 Especially for people middle-age and older, it is just not easy to shift gears and relax at night after heavy work.

-Experts would love everyone to have a regular work schedule.
-Other demands and values get in the way, and workers have to (or want to) work excessive hours sometimes.
-A general awareness of the value of sleep may help here – both on the part of the worker and his or her management.
+Sleep experts would love everyone to have a regular work schedule.
+However, other demands and values get in the way, and workers have to (or want to) work excessive hours sometimes.
+As awareness grows of the importance of sleep, hopefully employers will encourage more reasonable work habits, and employees will adopt them.

 Until then, here are our top recommendations for enjoying better sleep while living with workaholism.

 Going to bed and waking up at the same time every day will retrain your internal body clock to recognize when it’s time to sleep and when it’s time to wake.

 Make sure you provide room for you to conceivably get at least 7 hours of sleep.
 Remember that consistent healthy sleep increases efficiency and productivity.
 Work on making sleep a priority.